We recently spent a week in Kerinci with friends. We visited some of the highlights, had an incredible time and came home exhausted but very happy.

 The drive home

-On the way home IMG_7895we opted to head towards Jambi before turning off towards Padang at a later point, and the views were even better than we could have imagined.
+On the way home we opted to head towards Jambi before turning off towards Padang at a later point, and the views were even better than we could have imagined.
 Lakes and mountains and a swallow migration made the journey home perfect (if not incredibly exhausting)!

 Before leaving Kerinci, we bought some of the local specialties, such as cinnamon syrup (yum!) and locally produced ‘Nur’ coffee – not to be missed.